 White Beans have become my go-to for hummus.
 Mainly because my husband isn’t a huge fan of chickpeas but also because it creates a lush, creamy dip without the effort of peeling a whole can of chickpeas!
 My basic recipe is included here but it’s really easy to add your own twist on the flavour.
 Fresh chopped herbs, caramelised onions or roasted red peppers all work great blended in.

 This recipe is so super easy and comes together in literally five minutes!
 You simply need to gather all your ingredients together and throw them in a blender or food processor.
 It will last a good 3-4 days in the fridge too, so I love whipping up a batch to use for snacks, sandwiches and lunches through the week.
-My favourite beans to use are cannellini, but haricot or butter beans also work really well.

 Best serving suggestion is, of course, as a dip for your favourite veggie crudités and crackers, sprinkled with some smoky paprika and a drizzle of olive oil.
 I also love adding a dollop to salads or using in place of mayo or butter in sandwiches or wraps.